 To open this type of file in a different app:

 - Select More apps.

-- Select the desired app, then select the checkbox to Always use this app.
+- Select the desired app, then select the Always use this app checkbox.

 - Select the OK button.